Department of History

-In addition to his responsibilities as County Historian, he is the Director of Library Services at Roberts Wesleyan College with assistant faculty rank, where he serves as the faculty liaison to the School of Arts & Humanities; he is also a member of the Rochester Regional Library Council's Advisory Committee.
+In addition to his responsibilities as County Historian, he is the Director of Library Services at Roberts Wesleyan College with assistant faculty rank, where he serves as the faculty liaison to the Schools of Arts & Humanities, Business, and Nursing; he is also a member of the Rochester Regional Library Council's Advisory Committee.

 Crime - "Stories that Kill: Infamous Criminals in Orleans County"

 Erie Canal - "History of the Erie Canal: The Development of Orleans County"

 Immigration (General) - "Fear of the Unknown: Creating the Illegal Immigrant in 19th Century America"

 Immigration (Norwegian) - "The Sloopers: Birth of Modern Norwegian Immigration"

 Local Family Histories - "Brothers in Blood, Brothers in Arms: The McOmber Family of Orleans County"

 World War I - "The Lost Generation: Orleans County in World War I"